RamanPndy/ICSBot/README.md

 Dialogflow Service Account Key : icsbotsa.json<br>

 To build the application run <b>./build.sh</b> which will build the docker image of the application. <br>
-To run the application run <b>./run.sh <project_id> <keys_path></b> which will run the deploy dockerized application on Heroku.
+To run the application run <b>./run.sh</b> which will run the deploy dockerized application on Heroku.
 Make sure to set config vars for the Heroku app. heroku config:set PROJECTID=<dialogflow_project_id>
 heroku config:set DBUSER=<mongodb_user>
 heroku config:set DBPASS=<mongodb_pass>